Before you start

 Please do not call or email the Admissions Team about the progress of applications as this will cause further delay.

-It is likely that a large number of Oxfordshire secondary schools will refuse applications from Oxfordshire residents to transfer school in year 10 or 11, regardless of the reason for the request.
+It is likely that a large number of Oxfordshire secondary schools will refuse applications for children to transfer school in Year 10 and Year 11, regardless of the reason for the request.

 GCSE options and core subjects may already be full, therefore limiting the school’s ability to take on more children without compromising the education of children already studying at the school.